bratislava/cert-manager-webhook-websupport/README.md

 More information about webhooks can be found: https://cert-manager.io/docs/configuration/acme/dns01/webhook/

+> [!WARNING]
-**:warning: Please note, that this is not official websupport cert-manager webhook, but rather community maintained one.**
+> Please note, that this is not official websupport cert-manager webhook, but rather community maintained one.

+> [!NOTE]
+> Currently, latest release supports these Kubernetes versions: `v1.22` → `v1.28`.

 ## Usage